flexiblepower/defpi-documentation/architecture/build-and-deploy-tools.md

 # Build and deploy tools

 The dEF-Pi project provides build and deploy tools for developers to easily create new services compatible with the dEF-Pi environment.
-By specifying requirements of a service in a simple JSON notation, code can be generated for both Java and Python.
+By specifying requirements of a service in a simple JSON notation, code can be generated for Java.
 This relieves developers from worrying about the dEF-Pi specific code and keeps focus on the implementation of the logic for the interfaces.

 An example of such service description is as follows:
 ```JSON